knightsUCF/SpaceGame/log.md

  We could also use the roguelike genre description as a selling point of a game.

- "Space Game" is an homage to the early space shooter game with roguelike elements.
+ "Space Game" is an homage to the space shooter genre along with roguelike elements.
 This game is perfect as a "party" game where you would like to show off your VR system to a friend.

 Interesting things: